-The study concluded that project area is prospective for Rover-style Au-Cu-Bi mineralisation.
+The study concluded that the project area is prospective for Rover-style Au-Cu-Bi mineralisation.
 This inference was based on the understanding that the magnetite bodies that host Rover Field deposits to the north-west of the tenement are at least in part located in the basal part of the Ooradidgee Group.
 Sediments and volcanics belonging to the basal Ooradidgee Group occur in the project area and therefore any existence of ironstone bodies within them are considered potential targets for Au-Cu exploration.
 The Company considers this to be significant as it will potentially redefine large, relatively unexplored areas as being much more prospective than previously thought.

 The geophysical/geological review of the project highlighted ten work areas hosting magnetic targets similar in character to discrete anomalies associated with the Tennant Creek/Rover deposits for investigation (Figure 5).
+Two of these magnetic targets lie fully or partly in the EL26708.

 The Davenport Project was comprised two contiguous tenements- EL26529 and EL26708; therefore, all phases of exploration program were planned and implemented on project basis.
-This annual and final report, however, specifically deals with exploration work conducted on EL26529.
+This annual and final report, however, specifically deals with exploration work conducted on EL26708.

-Figure 5: Map depicts Davenport Project work areas.
+Figure 5: Map depicts Davenport Project's work areas hosting magnetic targets.

 During June-July 2011, Kettle Rose completed helicopter- assisted 3 weeks of field based exploration program on the project area, which included acquisition of ground magnetic survey and multi-element MMI geochemical survey focusing on areas inferred to be host to subsurface ironstone bodies.
 Areas targeted for geophysical and geochemical surveys were identified from open-file regional aeromagnetic survey.
-A total of ~167 line kilometres of ground magnetometer survey data was acquired (Figure 6).
+A total of ~30 line kilometres of ground magnetometer survey data was acquired (Figure 6) by foot traversing along set lines on two specified areas within the EL26708.
 Further detail on the magnetic survey can be found in annual group report titled: 'Kettle Rose Pty Ltd, EL26529 & EL26708 Annual Group Report for the period 14 July 2010 to 13 July 2011'.

 The ground magnetic survey data was collected to provide better definition of the aeromagnetic targets and allowed more accurate geophysical modelling for subsequent comparison with the soil geochemical data.
 An external geophysicist was hired to interpret magnetic data.
-Kettle Rose submitted acquired ground magnetic survey data to the DPIR (previously 'DME') along with annual group report titled: 'Kettle Rose Pty Ltd, EL26529 & EL26708 Annual Group Report for the period 14 July 2010 to 13 July 2011'.
+Kettle Rose has previously submitted acquired ground magnetic survey data to the DPIR (previously 'DME') along with annual group report titled: 'Kettle Rose Pty Ltd, EL26529 & EL26708 Annual Group Report for the period 14 July 2010 to 13 July 2011'.